-- incur or guarantee additional debt or issue certain types of preferred stock; - pay dividends on capital stock or redeem, repurchase or retire our capital stock or subordinated indebtedness; - · transfer or sell assets; - · make certain investments; - create certain liens; - · enter into agreements that restrict dividends or other payments from our Restricted Subsidiaries (as defined in the indenture) to us; - · consolidate, merge or transfer all or substantially all of our assets; - · engage in transactions with affiliates; and - create unrestricted subsidiaries.
+• incur or guarantee additional debt or issue certain types of preferred stock;

+- pay dividends on capital stock or redeem, repurchase or retire our capital stock or subordinated indebtedness; - transfer or sell assets; - make certain investments; - create certain liens; - enter into agreements that restrict dividends or other payments from our Restricted Subsidiaries (as defined in the indenture) to us; - consolidate, merge or transfer all or substantially all of our assets; - engage in transactions with affiliates; and - create unrestricted subsidiaries.

 A breach of any of these covenants could result in an event of default under our Credit Agreement, the San Mateo Credit Facility and the indenture governing our outstanding senior notes.
-For example, our Credit Agreement requires us to maintain a debt to EBITDA ratio, which is defined as debt outstanding (net of up to \$50 million of cash or cash equivalents) divided by a rolling four quarter EBITDA calculation, of 4.00 or less.
+For example, our Credit Agreement requires us to maintain a debt to EBITDA ratio, which is defined as debt outstanding (net of up to \$75 million of cash or cash equivalents) divided by a rolling four quarter EBITDA calculation, of 3.50 or less and a current ratio, which is defined as current assets plus the unused availability under the Credit Agreement, divided by current liabilities, of equal to or greater than 1.0.
 Low oil and natural gas prices or a decline in our oil or natural gas production may adversely impact our EBITDA, cash flows and debt levels, and therefore our ability to comply with this covenant.